vuir/Assignment-4/docs/technical-documentation.md

-# Technical Documentation: Portfolio Website (Assignment 3)
+# Technical Documentation: Portfolio Website (Assignment 4)

 ## Project Overview

 ### Description
-This is the final advanced version of the Computer Science Portfolio Website, created for Assignment 3.
+This is an advanced version of the Computer Science Portfolio Website, created for Assignment 4.
-It expands upon the work completed in Assignments 1 and 2 by introducing API integration, complex JavaScript logic, advanced state management, and performance optimization.
+It expands upon the work completed in previous assignments by introducing API integration, complex JavaScript logic, advanced state management, and performance optimization.

 The website serves as a dynamic and interactive portfolio, showcasing personal details, skills, featured projects, and a fully validated contact form.
 It includes responsive layouts, animations, real-time weather information, and persistent user state.